Virginia Lease Agreements

 What does Virginia's Residential Landlord and Tenant Act require in a lease?

 Virginia's RLTA (Va.
 Code §55.1-1200 et seq.) requires landlords to disclose the name and address of the property owner or manager, maintain the premises in habitable condition, provide at least 24 hours notice before entry, and return security deposits within 45 days of move-out.
-Virginia does not cap security deposit amounts by statute but does cap late fees at 10% of the monthly rent.
+Virginia caps security deposits at two months' rent and caps late fees at 10% of the monthly rent.
 Virginia has no statewide rent control.

 Create Your Virginia Lease Agreement